1fmusic/dsp/01a-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-typing 'python' into the terminal window will start python and print the version.
+typing 'python --version' into the terminal window will print the version.